 We took their queue on the pre-milled Hard Rock Maple stock and sourced our own from a nearby FSC®-certified mill.
 We’ve gone a slightly different route (ha, ha) by using a router to round the edges of every wooden block we make, instead of the belt sander approach.

 We also use Hard Rock Maple certified by the Forest Stewardship Council®.

 Featured Standard Unit Blocks: Carolina Pratt Wooden Block Sets

 We recommend these sets of wooden blocks for Toddlers, Preschools, Elementary School Classrooms, and Private Homes.

-We’re a Proud Member of the Handmade Toy Alliance.
-We’re also an FSC®-certified manufacturer, which applies to products marked as FSC®-certified.
+We’re a FSC®-certified manufacturer, which applies to products marked as FSC®-certified.
 The Forest Stewardship Council® promotes responsible forestry and use of forest products through third-party monitoring and verification.
-Our FSC® certification number is RA-COC-007619-BK.
+Our FSC® certification number is NC-COC-007619-BK.
 Our FSC® license code is FSC® C133487.